 Dementia and sexual relationships

-A sexual relationship can be an important part of a person’s wellbeing and a person with dementia has the same needs as anyone else.
-It’s important to understand that dementia brings about changes in the brain which lead to changes in feelings and behaviour, including changes to intimate relationships.
+A sexual relationship can be an important part of a person’s wellbeing.
+A person with dementia has the same needs as anyone else.
+Dementia changes how the brain works.
+These changes can affect feelings and behaviour, including close relationships.

 Changing relationships

-Having dementia does not mean the end of a healthy sex life.
+Having dementia does not mean a person cannot have a healthy sex life.

 Sometimes they might forget they’ve had sex and become overly demanding.